swcarpentry/matlab-novice-inflammation/01-intro.md

 ~~~

 Alternatively, we can look at the **Workspace**.
 The workspace contains all variable names and assigned values that we currently work with.
-As long as they pop up in the workspace, they are universally available, which is why it's good to keep it clean to not accidentally overwriting a variable of function that you later use.
-It can be cleaned up typing `clear all`.
+As long as they pop up in the workspace,
+they are universally available.
+It's generally a good idea to keep the workspace as clean as possible.
+To do that, simply type `clear all`.

 #### Challenges